alibaril/ehi-app-alisson/README.md

+### To Add

+Potential list of things to add after:
+- A text entry so users can search other practitioners (either by name or id)
+- Input sanitization to allow safe search (once text entry is added)
+- Map services to display organization on map
+- API.js file so all queries can live in one file instead of app.js

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>